 We would run up a few hundred feet and then drift back, letting the boat spin and wander.

-As you know when the tide changes, so does the pass and the water conditions.
+As you know, when the tide changes, so do the pass and the water conditions.
 The changes happen in minutes and even seconds, so be forewarned that you can easily get into trouble here in any number of ways.
 I'm not going to argue or defend the safety point or even seamanship.
-Thirty minutes earlier the water was so nice you would safely paddle a canoe.
-Thirty minutes later well that's another story too.
+Thirty minutes earlier, the water was so nice you could safely paddle a canoe.
+Thirty minutes later, well, that's another story too.

 Having enough fun and games, and acutely aware that the tourists watching from the bridge were by now probably making bets on our ultimate demise, I pushed her into forward gear, gunned the diesel and made a broad swinging pass back through the standing wave spot, and then for good measure, turned and ran right down whirlpool alley straddling or bisecting every whirly in sight.
-An hour later or with storm conditions, the pass may not be navigable.
+An hour later or with storm conditions, the pass may not be navigable, but on that transit, all that happened was a little wake-up action.

 Another perfect July day at Deception Pass